By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Minimum Room Size for a Queen Bed

 The minimum usable room for a queen bed is 10×10 feet, but that leaves almost no breathing room.
-For a genuinely comfortable layout with nightstands and clearance on walking sides:
+For a comfortable layout with nightstands and real walking clearance:

 • Comfortable minimum: 10×12 feet